Yotane/credit-fraud-spend-intelligence/README.md

 ## Conclusion

-This project demonstrates that for financial tabular data:
+This project demonstrates that for this financial tabular dataset:

-1. **Start with LightGBM defaults** - They are often sufficient for production; tuning yielded no meaningful gain (144.27 to 144.55 RMSE)
+1. **LightGBM defaults provided strong baseline performance** - Tuning yielded no meaningful gain (144.27 to 144.55 RMSE), suggesting library defaults may suffice for similar structured transaction data

-2. **XGBoost may require tuning** - Default parameters underperformed by 6.5%; Optuna optimization brought it to parity with LightGBM
+2. **XGBoost benefited from dataset-specific tuning** - Default parameters underperformed by 6.5%; Optuna optimization brought it to parity with LightGBM, though this result may not generalize to other datasets

-3. **Prioritize class imbalance handling** for fraud detection tasks - The 158% F1 improvement came from scale_pos_weight optimization, not complex models
+3. **Class imbalance handling is essential for fraud detection** - The 158% F1 improvement came from scale_pos_weight optimization, not complex models

-4. **Avoid deep learning** unless massive data or specific sequential needs are present - MLP and LSTM underperformed trees by 1-25% regardless of tuning
+4. **Tree-based architectures outperformed neural networks on this tabular data** - MLP and LSTM underperformed trees by 1-25% regardless of tuning, consistent with broader findings on structured data

-5. **Audit for leakage early** - A single leaked feature can inflate results by 50% or more; rigorous validation is essential
+5. **Rigorous leakage auditing is non-negotiable** - A single leaked feature inflated spend RMSE by 46%; proper validation protocols are essential for trustworthy results

 **Answer to the core question:** Fraudulent transactions do mimic high-spending patterns in terms of category and timing.
 The distinguishing signature is not the transaction context itself, but whether that context represents a deviation from the individual user established behavior.
 This is why anomaly detection (rolling_zscore) outperforms raw amount prediction for fraud, while rolling baselines (rolling_mean) suffice for spend prediction.